keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 Here you need to enter a project name and choose the type of the project.
 You can

 - create a **demo** project.
 This is provided for free by Keboola and expires in 1 month.
 Extension is not possible, but the GoodData project may be transferred to production through a support request.
-Each KBC project can have up to 2 demo GoodData projects.
+Each Keboola Connection project can have up to 2 demo GoodData projects.
 - create a **production** project.
 This is full GoodData production project, which is proxied by Keboola.
 That means we take care of the contract and billing with GoodData.
-Contact Keboola support or your maintainer to enable this type of production GoodData project in your KBC project.
+Contact Keboola support or your maintainer to enable this type of production GoodData project in your Keboola Connection project.
 - create a **custom** project.
 Use this when you have your own contract with GoodData.
 In that case, you should have received your [Project Authorization Token](https://help.gooddata.com/doc/en/building-on-gooddata-platform/gooddata-integration-into-your-application/set-up-user-authentication-and-sso/gooddata-token-types#GoodDataTokenTypes-ProjectAuthorizationtokens) which allows you to create GoodData projects.
 The writer will then create the project for you.